info

 As a low-threshold, peer-to-peer initiative, ENGAGEMENT offers support to individuals and communities confronted with transgressive behaviour, discrimination and/or unfair practices in the arts.
 We also engage in long-term dialogue with organisations striving to create safer and more inclusive work environments.

 ENGAGEMENT was part of the first Action Plan Against Transgressive Behaviour by the Flemish Department of Culture, Youth and Media (2018–2019), and received support from Ministers of Culture Sven Gatz and Jan Jambon until 2022.
 For the period 2025–2026, ENGAGEMENT once again receives support through a public tender, under Minister of Culture Caroline Gennez, for “facilitating peer-to-peer support for victims of transgressive behaviour in the broader cultural sector.”
-We are also part of the new Action Plan Against Transgressive Behaviour in the Cultural Sector (2024–2025).
+This in the context of the new Action Plan Against Transgressive Behaviour in the Cultural Sector.

 In our work, we approach sexual harassment and gender-based violence from an intersectional feminist perspective.
 ENGAGEMENT stands in solidarity with all those who fight against sexism, racism, ableism, and discrimination based on sexual orientation, gender identity, or gender expression.